darkreader/darkreader/CONTRIBUTING.md

 - Click **Load Temporary Add-on** button
 - Open the `build/debug/firefox/manifest.json` file.

-If you execute `npm run debug:watch` instead of `npm run debug`.
-It will after making any code changes, the project will be automatically recompiled.
+If you execute `npm run debug:watch` instead of `npm run debug`, the project will be automatically recompiled after making any code changes.

 ## Tips

-For editing the code you can use any text editor or web IDE (like [Visual Studio Code](https://code.visualstudio.com), [Atom](https://atom.io/), or [WebStorm](https://www.jetbrains.com/webstorm/)).
+For editing the code, you can use any text editor or web IDE (like [Visual Studio Code](https://code.visualstudio.com), [Atom](https://atom.io/), or [WebStorm](https://www.jetbrains.com/webstorm/)).

 **Please preserve code style** (whitespaces etc).
 This can automatically be done by executing `npm run code-style`.

-Run tests by executing `npm test` to make sure it will pass the test.
+Run tests by executing `npm test` to make sure your code will pass.

 If you think the code is ready to be reviewed and merged, you can submit a **pull request** and wait for **review**.